Call Now - Open 24/7

 Staten Island 1,301 70 5.3% 11 0 0.0%

-• Brooklyn: The borough had the highest number of bicyclist fatalities in 2024.
-The fact that of all deadly traffic incidents, bike riders account for 15.1%, raises serious concern.
+• Brooklyn: The borough had the highest number of cyclist deaths in 2024.
+Bike riders accounted for 15.1% of all traffic fatalities.

-• The Bronx and Queens: The boroughs had equal numbers of cyclist deaths in 2024.
+• The Bronx and Queens: The boroughs had equal numbers of rider deaths in 2024.
 Although they are not as dangerous as Brooklyn, their existing bike infrastructure isn’t perfect.

-• Manhattan: Although the number of bicyclists who suffered deadly injuries in Manhattan was lower, the overall traffic death rate in the borough remained high.
+• Manhattan: The number of bicyclists who suffered fatal injuries in Manhattan was lower, but the overall traffic death rate in the borough remained high.

 Manhattan Bicycle Accident Statistics